trustification/trustify-ansible/README.md

 # Red Hat Trusted Profile Analyzer Ansible collection

-The purpose of this Ansible collection is to automate the deployment of the Red Hat Trusted Profile Analyzer (RHTPA 2.x) service on Red Hat Enterprise Linux (RHEL).
+The purpose of this Ansible collection is to automate the deployment of Red Hat's Trusted Profile Analyzer (RHTPA) version 2 for Red Hat Enterprise Linux (RHEL).

-> [!IMPORTANT]
+**IMPORTANT:**
-> Deploying RHTPA 2.x by using Ansible is a Technology Preview feature only.
+Deploying RHTPA by using Ansible is a Technology Preview feature only.
-> Technology Preview features are not supported with Red Hat production service level agreements (SLAs), might not be functionally complete, and Red Hat does not recommend to use them for production.
+Technology Preview features are not supported with Red Hat production service level agreements (SLAs), might not be functionally complete, and Red Hat does not recommend to use them for production.
-> These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.
+These features give early access to upcoming product features, enabling customers to test functionality and give feedback during the development process.
-> See the support scope for [Red Hat Technology Preview](https://access.redhat.com/support/offerings/techpreview/) features for more details.
+See the support scope for [Red Hat Technology Preview](https://access.redhat.com/support/offerings/techpreview/) features for more details.

 ## Description